psteitz/steve/pysteve/csv/README.md

 [votes.csv](https://github.com/psteitz/steve/blob/trunk/pysteve/csv/votes.csv)
 is a sample input file.
-It is set up for an election where voters have 5 votes each and 5 winners are selected.
+It is set up for an election where voters have 5 votes each from among 10 candidates.
 In this example, all voters submit full ballots.